-This is all teaching yoga is — you sharing something that makes you feel good with others.
+This is all teaching yoga is -- you sharing something that makes you feel good with others.
 I guess if people are will to pay for it, then you can teach (or share) yoga for a career.
-Teachers trainings are where you refine this sharing through practice and dialogue.

 Teacher trainings are concentrated periods of learning.

-This is where you refine sharing yoga by practicing, teaching, and acquiring more to share.
-Teacher trainings are simply the accumulation of more information, which will give you more to share.
-My trainings cut through the fluff and deliver 40 years of experience.
-Yet, teacher trainings don’t give you the right to share.
+This is where you learn how to teach yoga, or where you learn to teach yoga by practicing teaching and learning more to teach.
+Teacher trainings are simply the accumulation of more information, which most likely gives you more to share.
+Yet teacher trainings don’t give you the right to share.
 You already have the right and are free to share anytime you’d like.
 Also, your learning does not stop with the end of your teacher training.
 Your craft is constantly refined with each and every class you teach and each and every experience that deepens you.
-Our knowledge and teaching or sharing abilities will forever be refined, as our teacher (our life experiences) continues to inform us.
+I cannot say what an “advanced yoga teacher training“ is, other than one training that builds upon another that’s called a “beginners yoga teacher training.“ Truly, our knowledge and teaching or sharing abilities will forever be refined, as our teacher (our life experiences) continues to inform us.

-This is some of what I try to impart in our concentrated 8-Weeks Online Teacher Training.
-You could call it "simple yet extremely potent information."
-Some make this topic so complicated.
+This is some of the info we actually try to impart in our concentrated five-day, 40-hour Power Yoga teacher training.
+You could call it “practical information.“ Some make this topic so complicated.
 I don’t see it that way.

 I see the beauty in yoga is yoga’s simplicity.
-Just like the Buddha's message of moderation or Jesus' message of non-judgment is so simple yet so special, powerful and deep, it is the same with yoga!
-We will focus on deepening our understanding of the body within these poses and our mind through meditation.
-We do this through practice and dialogue.
-This adds up to you having more to share, but also the confidence to share it.
+Just like the Ten Commandments are so simple yet so special, powerful and deep, same with yoga!
+We also focus on deepening our understanding, which not only gives you more to share, but also the confidence to share it.